stratapp/stratapp-website/_posts/2018-02-15-your-strategy-should-be-hypothesis.md

 slug: your strategy should be a hypothesis you constantly adjust by hbr org

 ---
-## strategy should be constantly evolving - not static or annual
+## Strategy should be constantly evolving - not static or annual

 This article on evolving strategy as you learn, goes to the heart of #stratapp.

 We wholeheartedly agree and go further to say that strategy should be given a heartbeat, freed from static documents that are out of date within weeks and soon forgotten by the next quarter.
 Enter #stratapp, where your strategy and execution can be transparently evolved in real time.